So the disciples did as Jesus had directed them and prepared the Passover~ Matthew 26:19 NIV

 The official start of Lent is today (Ash Wednesday).
-Today is the day to begin preparing your heart for the most significant day on the Christian calendar.
-Choose something to fast from, dust off your Bible, do some in-depth spiritual self-examination and pick a few topics to pray about from now until the Wednesday before Easter.
+Think about what you want to do to prepare your heart for the most significant day on the Christian calendar.
+Choose something to fast from, dust off your Bible, do some in-depth spiritual self-examination and pick a few topics to pray about until the Wednesday before Easter.

 Then trust God to do something really big and really meaningful in your life this Easter season.